Why It’s Worthwhile to Look for the Learning with Problem Clients

 Start by reviewing your intake process.
 This is where the “fail to establish” problem arises.
 While I believe most lawyers have learned to effectively screen potential new matters, not as many are quite as effective when it comes to screening potential new clients.
 Every new matter comes with a client and taking the time to try and determine if the potential new client is someone you can create a productive attorney-client relationship with is going to be time well spent.
 Understand that relationships that start out on the wrong foot rarely improve over time and accept the fact that no one is able to work well with everyone that walks through the office door.
 Look for and learn to recognize when it simply isn’t a match.
 That’s when you should be thinking about to saying thanks but no.

 To help you get started, always try to determine if the prospective can truly afford your services because the bill is often an issue with problem clients.
 Look for any warning signs.
 For example, does the social media presence of the individual jive with how he or she presented to you?
 Ask what the expectations of you and your staff are in order to determine if you can meet them.
-In short, it’s all about trying to get to know who the prospective is as an individual and allowing a little time for your gut to weigh in as well.
+In short, it’s all about trying to get to know who the prospective is as an individual and allowing a little time for your gut to also weigh in.

 In order to address the “failure to maintain” problem one needs to go a bit further.
 Step back and ask yourself whether your own actions throughout the representation helped create the problem client.
 Perhaps the client had some legitimate emotional needs (e.g., recently received some devastating news such as a cancer diagnosis) and you’re not one who relates well to highly emotional individuals.
 In other words, could your own inability to meet your client’s legitimate, yet non-legal needs have caused the client to be dissatisfied enough to become a highly volatile problem client?
-Have this discussion with everyone at your firm that interacted with the problem client.
+Have this discussion with everyone at your firm who interacted with the problem client.
 Be open to identifying communication shortfalls.
 Try to determine how the relationship went south.
 Take any learning that’s to be had from the experience and use it to improve your skills in successfully managing effective attorney-client relationships.

 Why take the time?